Luccagg/Fun/README.md

 ![test](images/3.png)

-After seeing that we are in fact into the network we try to access the target server with the default server, we run nmap to scan the target with the `-sV` flag to enumerate the version of the sotware running in the ports of the server. `nmap -sV 10.201.65.80`
+After seeing that we are in fact into the network  we run nmap to scan the target with the `-sV` flag to enumerate the version of the sotware running in the ports of the server. `nmap -sV 10.201.65.80`

 ![test](images/4.png)